hashicorp/terraform-provider-azurerm/website/docs/r/vpn_server_configuration.html.markdown

 * `address` - (Required) The Address of the Radius Server.

 * `secret` - (Required) The Secret used to communicate with the Radius Server.

 * `score` - (Required) The score of the Radius Server determines the priority of the server

--> **NOTE:** Use server block to create one or more Radius server configuration.  `address` and `secret`  can be still used when creating single Radius Server configuration.
-Keep them only for backward compatibility purpose.

 ---